The government—federal, state, provincial, local, whatever—is concerned with three things when it comes to public health:

 - Public sentiment: if government policies are highly unpopular, that’s a problem for the government.

 My health, and yours, are not on that list.
 If my diet is not the best, if I don’t exercise enough, if I get sick, even if I am hospitalized, these are not problems for the government.
-They are only problems for me, my family, and my colleagues.
+They are only problems for me, my family, my friends, and my colleagues.

 A lot of people seem not to understand this.
 As governments in many places remove mask requirements, people think, “Ah, the government says it’s safe now for me to stop wearing a mask indoors!”